-The authorised share capital of the Fund is \$11,000, which is divided into 100 common shares of par value of \$1 each and 10,900,000 non-voting redeemable preference shares (the "Shares"), of par value of \$0.001 each.
-Redeemable preference shares are issued as Class A and Class A09 shares (collectively, the "Class A Shares") and Class B and Class B09 shares (collectively, the "Class B Shares").
-Effective February 2, 2009 Class A09 and Class B09 shares were offered for sale.
-Effective March 2, 2009, the existing Class A and Class B shares were closed for new subscriptions, except in situations where approved by the Board of Directors and the investment manager.
+The authorised share capital of the Fund is \$11,000, which is divided into 100 common shares of par value \$1 each and 10,900,000 non-voting redeemable preference shares (the "Shares"), of par value \$0.001 each.

 The holder of the common shares is not entitled to receive dividends, may not redeem their holding and is only entitled to be repaid the par value of the common shares upon a winding-up or distribution of capital.
 The common shares are entitled to one vote per share at a general meeting.
 All the common shares are owned by the investment manager.
 The redeemable preference shares carry no preferential or pre-emptive rights upon the issue of new shares and have no voting rights at general meetings of the Fund.